 On depression:

 "Elijah was too hard a worker to become depressed, and those who attempt to excuse their depression on the basis that even a mighty man of God like him got depressed, are missing the point.
 It wasn’t depression, but disappointment that you see haunting this man.
-Things didn’t go as he had expected—as he had planned—and he didn’t like it.
+Things didn’t go as he had expected—as he had planned—and he didn’t like it.- Jay Adams, quoted on his blog here

 That’s the problem with many of us as well.
 When God doesn’t do things our way, we quit, give up, or try to go our own way.
 To not be disappointed (when, for instance, the election of a candidate that we had not supported takes place) is the danger for many today.
 Let’s listen to the story of Elijah anew—and rejoice when God chooses to work in His own quiet manner, rather than in some spectacular way that we might have chosen.
 He’s still on the throne!"